howsoai/platform-installation-examples/oidc/troubleshooting.md

 #### No Matching State Found in Storage

-If you see this error on redirect, try refreshing the page, or using an Incognito Browser whilst troubleshooting.
-It is caused by a mismatch between the authorization request and the callback request (which exchange a state value, to make sure they are from the same flow), but is typically due to caching issues when trying multiple logins.
+Errors about matching state seen in the callback redirect, are caused by a mismatch between the authorization request and the callback request (which exchange a state value, to make sure they are from the same flow).
+They are typically transient caching issues, more common when trying multiple logins (to debug SSO issues).
+Try refreshing the page, or using an Incognito Browser whilst troubleshooting.

 ### Server 500 Errors

-These errors are typically after a successful IdP login, and redirect, but the Howso Platform server side processing of the rest of the flow fails.
+These errors are typically after a successful IdP login, and redirect, caused by failures during the Howso Platform server side processing of the rest of the authentication flow.

 <img src="../assets/oidc-server-error-500.png" alt="Server 500 Error" width="300" />